 On November 17, 2023, the Company sold certain assets related to one of Parade's business components known as Athlon Outdoors for cash proceeds of \$1,061 (\$1,000 sale price (with a target working capital of \$272) plus a preliminary working capital adjustment of \$61), as further reduced by a final working capital adjustment of \$153, as reflected in accrued expenses and other on the consolidated balance sheets, resulting in a final sale price of \$908.
-In connection with the sale, the Company disposed of certain advertiser relationships and trade name relating to that business component with a carrying value of \$639 and \$172, respectively, along with the accounts receivable and accounts payable of the business component of \$453 and \$31, respectively, resulting in a recognized loss on sale of assets of \$325.
+In connection with the sale, the Company disposed of certain advertiser relationships and trade name relating to that business component with a carrying value of \$639 and \$172, respectively, along with the accounts receivable and accounts payable of the business component of \$453 and \$31, respectively, resulting in a recognized loss on sale of assets of \$325 as reflected on the condensed consolidated statements of operations.